Introduction: Tube Worklight LED Conversion

 The old tube light had blown capacitors and inductors and had been repaired before finally giving up the ghost.
 The light output was poor and also flickery.

-I was going to buy a new led worklight, but then I had a brainwave to upcycle the old one to LED at a fraction of the cost.
+I was going to buy a new led worklight, but then I thought to upcycle the old one to LED at a fraction of the cost.

 Step 1: Parts List

 * 5watt 50cm LED light strip with aluminium heatsink backing and lens cover.
 I prefer cool white rather than warm white for working.